keremakdemir/ISONE_UCED/README.md

 # ISONE_UCED
- UC/ED model of the New England electricty grid with variable offshore wind integration
+Unit commitment (UC) and economic dispatch (ED) model of the New England electricty grid with variable offshore wind integration